Alessa PANG is a Partner in the Commercial & Corporate Disputes Practice.

 In 2020, Alessa spent two months on secondment to a Philippine law firm, where she assisted with Philippine-seated arbitration proceedings and advised clients on disputes arising from infrastructure projects in the Philippines.

-Alessa was the appointed Regional Representative for the South Asia Chapter of the ICC Young Arbitrators Forum (YAF) for the 2019 to 2021 mandate.
-Alessa is also a tutor for the Arbitration module for the SILE Part B Bar Examinations Course.
+Alessa was the appointed Regional Representative for the South Asia Chapter of the ICC Young Arbitrators Forum (YAF) for the 2019 to 2021 mandate, and is currently a Group Advisor for the 10th Cycle of the Young ICCA Mentoring Programme.
+Alessa is also a tutor for trial advocacyin the National University of Singapore, and was previously a tutor for the Arbitration and Civil Procedure modules for the SILE Part B Bar Examinations Course.

 Alessa graduated from the National University of Singapore and is admitted to the Singapore Bar.

-Matters of significance which Alessa has advised or acted for include the following:
+Matters of significance in which Alessa has been involved in include advising/acting for the following:

-An African parastatal body in Mauritius-seated SIAC arbitration proceedings.
+• An African parastatal body in Mauritius-seated SIAC arbitration proceedings and subsequent setting aside proceedings before the Mauritius Supreme Court and the UK Judicial Committee of the Privy Council.
 The dispute arose out of an affreightment contract which was governed by Mauritius law.

-The owner / operator of a data centre in London-seated LCIA arbitration proceedings against the design and build contractor.
+• The owner / operator of a data centre in London-seated LCIA arbitration proceedings and related adjudication proceedings under the Irish Construction Contracts Act 2013 against the design and build contractor.
 Irish law was the governing law of the contract.

-A Chinese construction entity in an application to set aside an ICC arbitration award before the Singapore courts.
+• A Chinese construction entity in an application to set aside an ICC arbitration award before the Singapore courts.
+The case addressed the use of attorney-eyes only orders in arbitration proceedings and the implications of such orders on due process.

 Related Practices